DulanDias/kanvaro.com/docs/docker-deployment.md

      - Auth Source: `admin` (if using authentication)

    **Note:** MongoDB starts without authentication by default.
 You can choose to set up authentication through the setup wizard or leave it open for easier development.

+   - For email configuration, configure your SMTP settings through the setup wizard:
+     - SMTP Host, Port, Username, Password
+     - From Email and From Name
+     - All email settings are stored in the database, not in environment variables

 ## Database Configuration